Skip to content

 • capacity to support development of a new model of care, including same day access to a GP when appropriate

-• signposting and support to access health and care services provided by voluntary sector organisations, such as Age UK.
+• signposting and support to access health and care services provided by voluntary sector organisations.

 We’d like to hear what you think about these plans, what they would mean for you and if there are other services you would like us to explore in the future.